postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-compile-time.md

 * Microsoft.CodeAnalysis.CSharp

 To make another package available in compile-time code:
-1. Make sure that this packages targets .NET Standard 2.0.
+1. Make sure that this package targets .NET Standard 2.0.
 2. Make sure that the package is included in the project.
 3. Edit your `.csproj` or `Directory.Build.props` file and add the following: